-The writing is not only rambling, but is concern about who can touch him after he's committed mass murder is bizarre.
+Not only is his writing rambling, but his concern about who can touch him after he's committed mass murder is bizarre.
 His preoccupation with sexual purity is reminiscent of Alvaro Castillo's obsession with lust, sin, and sexuality, as well as Seung Hui Cho's ranting about hedonists.
-One of the students who survived the attack said that de Oliveira singled out girls for killing.63 In fact, 10 of the 12 fatalities were girls.
+One of the students who survived the attack said that de Oliveira singled out girls for killing.
+63 In fact, ten of the twelve fatalities were girls.
 Perhaps his focus on killing girls was related to his bizarre ideas about sexual purity.